null

 Choose a high-quality ethanol free fuel for your mill's engine.
 Choosing a low-grade gas that includes ethanol can clog your carburetor and cause havoc on your engine down the line.
 You should make sure your gas tank is full each time you mill to avoid your mill stopping halfway through a cut.

-Don't forget to check your oil.
+Don't forget to fill your engine with oil.
 The type of oil you use will differ depending on the temperature in which you are milling.
 10W-30 is the most common, but you can check the chart in your manual if you are unsure what oil to use.
-If you forget this step, your engine's handy oil alert system will be sure to remind you.

 Step 3